letsCode31/Python-Projects-Portfolio/README.md

 # Python-Projects-Portfolio

-A collection of practise Python projects
+A collection of practice Python projects.

 I will be working on and uploading a total of 50 projects in this repository.

-The projects are classified under 3 categories : Beginner, Intermediate and Advanced
+The projects are classified under three categories:
+- Beginner
+- Intermediate
+- Advanced